The best online high schools for flexible learning

 Our programs are built to meet the highest educational standards, ensuring the academic rigor colleges value.
 With access to professionally certified digital teachers, students receive one-on-one guidance via video chats, phone calls and email, supporting their mastery of subjects and readiness for future challenges.
 Additionally, our engaging curriculum blends interactive coursework with flexibility, allowing students to thrive in a supportive, tailored environment.

 What sets ASU Prep apart is our unique bridge to college learning.
 Through our partnership with Arizona State University, high school students can earn university credit while completing their high school courses—a powerful advantage in demonstrating college readiness and accelerating their paths to higher education.
-Competitive tuition rates and diverse course offerings, including advanced electives, make it easier than ever for students to craft an education tailored to their goals.
+Competitive tuition rates and varied course offerings, including advanced electives, make it easier than ever for students to craft an education tailored to their goals.

 Discover how Global Academy at ASU Prep can help your student stand out in the college admissions process.
 Join an upcoming online information session to learn more about our innovative approach to online learning.